What is?

 In each edition, the competition focuses on a different theme.

-In 2023, in its 14th edition, the competition is entitled “Give me 1 minute of HEALTH”.
+In 2025, in its 16th edition, the competition is entitled “Give me 1 minute of – CULTURE”.

-In this edition, the best 1-minute audiovisual works that defend, promote, claim, disseminate and/or raise awareness of the human right to health and wellbeing will be awarded.
+In this edition, awards will be given to the best 1-minute audiovisual pieces that defend, promote, claim, disseminate and/or raise awareness about cultural rights.

 The Jury will particularly value: